alronz/b2c-database-selection/Redis/Basic Features/commands.md

 redis> RENAMENX mykey myotherkey
 (integer) 0 // myotherkey already exists
 ````
-"TYPE" is a command to be used if you want to get the underline data type of a particular key.
+"TYPE" is a command to get the underline data type of a particular key.

 ````
 redis> TYPE key1